Criminal Defense Attorney

 Under Indiana’s new expungement law, many people with past convictions or arrests are now eligible for relief, including limitations on who may access your information, and the right not to disclose past arrests or convictions that have been expunged.
 There are a variety of requirements to be eligible for expungement relief – we encourage you to set up a free consultation with an expungement lawyer by visiting our contact page or calling (317) 580-9007.

 In addition to criminal defense situations, call the professionals at Black Clay LLC when you need a local divorce attorney, injury lawyer, estate attorney and business lawyer.
-Contact our Indianapolis law firm today to learn more and schedule a consultation.
+We provide trustworthy legal services in Carmel, Fishers, Westfield, Noblesville, and Indianapolis.
+Contact us today to learn more and schedule a consultation.